AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

 <a id="tocSassettype"></a>
 <a id="tocsassettype"></a>

-An asset type can be used to create multiple similar assets.
-A change to the asset type is reflected in all assets that are derived from the asset type.
+An asset type can be used to create multiple similar assets.A change to the asset type is reflected in all assets that are derived from the asset type.

 <h4>Properties</h4>